 The goal of treatment is to prevent MS relapses and keep symptoms from worsening.
-There are two main kinds of medications for MS.
+There are two main kinds of medications for relapsing-remitting MS:

 These can come in different forms:

-Injectable medications are an older form of treatment and less effective than newer options.
+- Injectable medications are an older form of treatment and less effective than newer options.
 Patients inject these themselves using a pen-like device against the skin and pressing a button, which releases the injection.
-These include medications like interferons, glatiramer acetate, and daclizumab.
-Some patients may decide against injectables—not everyone can stomach a daily needle.

-Oral medications, such as teriflunomide, fingolimod, and dimethyl fumarate, can be taken once or twice a day.
+- Oral medications, which are pills that the patient takes once or twice a day.
 Since the introduction of pills for MS, most patients choose this option over injectables, according to Dr. Fabian.

-Infusion medications are delivered through an IV every four weeks (at least) to a year (at most) and include alemtuzumab, mitoxantrone, ocrelizumab, and natalizumab.
-Infusion medications are potentially the most powerful and effective form of treatment for MS, according to Dr. Fabian, but they also carry the most risk.
-Longer-term risks may even include a greater chance of developing serious health issues such as heart disease and leukemia, according to the Multiple Sclerosis Association of America, so patients taking infusions for MS require careful monitoring by a doctor.
+- Infusion medications are delivered through an IV every four weeks (at least) to a year (at most).
+Infusion medications are potentially the most powerful and effective form of treatment for MS, according to Dr. Fabian.
+However, infusion medications for relapsing-remitting MS also come with more risks.

 Of course, the patient’s input matters here, too.
 “We have some patients who are very worried about risk,” says Dr. Fabian.
 “They would rather start on one of the safer but lower-power treatments, and if they had new symptoms or a new lesion, they would consider maybe going to a higher-risk drug.”